Belgian State 2-6-0 Locomotives in Belgium

 Class Type 6 (Locobase 7411)

 Data from Titre Exposition universelle internationale de 1889 a Paris.
 Rapports du jury internationale.
 Auteur - Volume France.
 Ministere du Commerce, de l'industrie.
 Picard, Alfred, ed.
 Volume Groupe VI - -Outillage et precedes des industries mecaniques.
 Electricite (5e partie) Classes 60 a 63.
 Rapport sur le materiel des chemins de fer.tables beginning on p.
-183 ([] (accessed 1 September 2005).
+183 ([link] (accessed 1 September 2005).

 According to the Jury report (151-152), this Mogul was designed for passenger trains that ascended long ruling grades of 1.6%.
 The design was rated at 100 metric tons under such circumstances.
 Note the very large grate area in the Belpaire firebox.